dspoel/nmr2gmxpy/README.md

 2. change the names of atoms if needed;
 3. return the correct atom number for .itp file form the name of the atom and the residue ordinal number.

 Functions 1 and 3 are force field independent and are implemented in the parent class itself.
-Function 2 should be implemented for every force field in a child class, like is done in Atoms_names_amber for the AMBER force field.
-Then in the "main function" the correct child class should be used.
-If in your force field all atom names are the same as in protein_mr.str files then you can use the parent class.
+Function 2 is to be implemented for every force field.

 License
 =======